evanlev/dda-sampling/README.md

 MATLAB.

 g++ and BART highly recommended for functions to run fast.
-For cpp version, boost is required.
-On macOS, run brew install boost with homebrew.
+For cpp version, cmake and boost are required.
+On macOS, run "brew install boost" with homebrew.

 ### 2.2.
 Setup

 ##### cpp/
-This still needs a proper Makefile.
-It can compile on Ubuntu 14.04 with g++ 4.8.5
+t can compile on Ubuntu 14.04 with g++ 4.8.5

 ##### BART/